tiepdotme/aaaahhhhh/README.md

  Note that the performance rating decreases by more than 10 points if you use the video embed feature of the theme, and image optimizations will also have an effect.

-## PageSpeed Isights, Desktop
+## PageSpeed Inights, Desktop

 ![page speed insights](/assets/readme/pagespeed.png)

-Page speed insights for mobile devices is 85 on a basic product page, desktop devices rates at 100:
+Page speed insights for mobile devices is 85 on a basic product page, desktop devices rates at 100

 ## Schema Ouptut for Products